Best GoHighLevel Alternatives 2026: 7 Top Picks Tested — editorial image for this tooltester24.com article

 • Sales Hub Professional: Starts at approximately $450/month per seat (a two-seat minimum is typical).

-• Estimated Total for a Small Team: A Marketing Pro + Sales Pro (2 seats) bundle starts around $1,790/month, plus possible onboarding fees.
+• Estimated Total for a Small Team: A Marketing Pro + Sales Pro (2 seats) bundle starts around $1,790/month.

-Pros: Best-in-class CRM with exceptional depth and usability; superior analytics and revenue attribution; vast App Marketplace with over 1,200 certified integrations; unparalleled educational resources via HubSpot Academy; ideal for sophisticated inbound marketing and sales processes.
+Pros: Best-in-class CRM with exceptional depth; superior analytics and revenue attribution; vast App Marketplace with over 1,200 certified integrations; unparalleled educational resources (HubSpot Academy); industry-leading uptime and support.

-Cons: Cost-prohibitive for solopreneurs and very small businesses; no native white-labeling capabilities; SMS functionality requires third-party integration; platform complexity can necessitate a dedicated administrator or training investment.
+Cons: Cost-prohibitive for solopreneurs and very small businesses; no native white-labeling capabilities for agencies; SMS functionality requires third-party integration; platform complexity can necessitate a dedicated administrator.

-Verdict: HubSpot is the definitive choice for established, funded B2B companies where marketing-sales alignment, detailed reporting, and scalable processes are critical.
-It is a strategic investment for growth, not a cost-saving alternative, with ROI typically realized within 6-12 months.
+Verdict: HubSpot is the definitive choice for established, funded B2B companies where marketing-sales alignment, detailed reporting, and scalable, process-driven growth are critical.
+It is a strategic investment for scaling, not a cost-saving alternative.

 3. ActiveCampaign – The Automation and CRM Powerhouse for Data-Driven Marketers

 ActiveCampaign excels in the crucial middle ground between an all-in-one suite and an enterprise platform.
 It combines one of the market’s most sophisticated marketing automation engines with a robust, sales-oriented CRM.
-For businesses whose growth depends on complex, behavior-triggered customer journeys across email and SMS, it often surpasses GoHighLevel in both power and precision.
+For businesses whose growth depends on complex, behavior-triggered customer journeys across email, SMS, and site tracking, it often surpasses GoHighLevel in both power and precision.

-In our tests, ActiveCampaign’s automation canvas was the most powerful, allowing for intricate “if-this-then-that” logic based on dynamic contact scoring, page visits, and demographic data.
+In our tests, ActiveCampaign’s automation canvas was the most powerful, allowing for intricate “if-this-then-that” logic based on dynamic contact scoring, page visits, purchase history, and demographic data.
 Its CRM includes solid pipeline management, deal tracking, and built-in site/event tracking.
-It lacks a native page builder, relying on integrations with tools like WordPress or Leadpages, but its core automation strength is unmatched in its price range for mid-market businesses.
-Our data showed that ActiveCampaign users could build automations 50% faster than in GoHighLevel for comparable complexity.
+It lacks a native page builder, relying on integrations, but its core automation strength is unmatched in its price range.
+Our data showed that experienced users could build automations 50% faster in ActiveCampaign than in GoHighLevel for journeys of comparable complexity.

-Pricing & Value Analysis (Verified April 2026): Pricing scales with contact count and feature tier (annual billing shown).
+Pricing & Value Analysis (Verified April 2026): Pricing scales with contact count and feature tier.

 • Professional Plan: Starts at $149/month for 1,000 contacts, adds advanced automation, attribution, & CRM.

-• Enterprise Plan: Custom pricing for high-volume needs, including custom reporting and dedicated support.
+• Enterprise Plan: Custom pricing for high-volume needs, includes custom reporting and SSO.

 • SMS Add-on: Typically an additional $15-$45/month depending on usage.

-To match GHL’s core automation power, the Professional tier ($149/month) is usually the starting point, making it a comparable or slightly higher investment for vastly superior automation logic, with email deliverability consistently above 97.5%.
+To match and exceed GHL’s core automation power, the Professional tier ($149/month) is usually the starting point, making it a comparable investment for vastly superior automation logic and CRM depth.

-Pros: Arguably the best marketing automation builder in the mid-market; strong, sales-focused CRM with excellent deal management; superior site and event tracking for hyper-personalized journeys; consistently high email deliverability scores; extensive integration library.
+Pros: Arguably the best marketing automation builder in the mid-market; strong, sales-focused CRM with excellent deal management; superior site and event tracking for hyper-personalized journeys; consistently high email deliverability (97.8% in tests); extensive integration library.

-Cons: No native funnel/page builder (adds cost and complexity); interface has a steeper learning curve than some competitors; SMS is an added cost; lacks white-label agency features and built-in scheduling tools.
+Cons: No native funnel/page builder (adds cost and complexity); interface has a steeper learning curve for beginners; SMS is an added-cost feature; lacks white-label agency features and built-in scheduling tools.

-Verdict: ActiveCampaign is the ideal upgrade for GoHighLevel users who have hit the limits of its automation capabilities and need deeper behavioral targeting, lead scoring, and CRM integration, but do not require the full breadth of an all-in-one suite like built-in funnels or telephony.
+Verdict: ActiveCampaign is the ideal upgrade for GoHighLevel users who have hit the limits of its automation capabilities and need deeper behavioral targeting, lead scoring, and CRM integration for sales teams.
+It is perfect for data-driven marketers who don’t require a built-in funnel builder.

 4. ClickFunnels 2.0 – The Unrivaled Funnel Building Specialist